-The medical coding process remains largely reliant on manual labor, which is time-consuming, expensive, and prone to error.
-Over the past few decades, new technologies such as computer-assisted coding (CAC) and autonomous coding have emerged to solve the challenges associated with manual coding.
+Key Takeaway: Over the past few decades, new technologies such as computer-assisted coding (CAC) and autonomous coding have emerged to solve the challenges associated with manual coding.
 While CAC improves coder productivity, it falls short on coding accuracy and is highly dependent on human coders.
 Autonomous coding, on the other hand, ensures coding accuracy and drives greater efficiency, saving time that can be reallocated to patient care and critical operational activities.

 Medical coding is an essential step of revenue cycle management that directly impacts the financial health of hospitals, health systems, and physician offices.
 Despite its importance, the coding process is outdated and has changed little since modern-day practices were established nearly 50 years ago.
 Current coding processes continue to rely largely on manual labor which is time-consuming, expensive, and prone to error.

 These challenges have not gone unnoticed by healthcare executives.
-In a study conducted by BESLER and HIMSS Media, which surveyed over 100 leaders in finance, revenue cycle, reimbursement, and health information management-focused roles, eighty-four percent of respondents agreed that clinical documentation and coding posed medium to high risk to their revenue cycles.1 When coding operations are not running smoothly, healthcare organizations risk significant backlogs and delayed reimbursement, both of which negatively impact the health of revenue cycle.
+In a study conducted by BESLER and HIMSS Media, which surveyed over 100 leaders in finance, revenue cycle, reimbursement, and health information management-focused roles, eighty-four percent of respondents agreed that clinical documentation and coding posed medium to high risk to their revenue cycles.
+When coding operations are not running smoothly, healthcare organizations risk significant backlogs and delayed reimbursement, both of which negatively impact the health of the revenue cycle.

 There is a clear need for innovation within the medical coding industry, and different technologies have emerged over the past few decades aimed at solving manual coding challenges.
 One of the first was encoders, a software that contains codebooks and enables coders to quickly search for key terms and phrases relevant to the medical chart.
-Following encoders was computer-assisted coding, which gained widespread adoption in 2015 with the transition from ICD-9 to ICD10.2
+Following encoders was computer-assisted coding, which gained widespread adoption in 2015 with the transition from ICD-9 to ICD10.

 Computer-assisted coding (CAC) was the first AI-based coding solution to hit the healthcare industry, and it continues to be used by healthcare organizations today.
 Powered by natural language processing (NLP), CAC software scans medical record documentation, identifies key terms, and suggests codes that support the treatment or service provided during a specific patient visit.
 By automating the analysis of physician notes for code assignment (the most time-consuming phase of the coding process), CAC software enables coders to process a larger volume of charts at a faster rate.